How to Maximize Your Chances of Seeing Wolves in Yellowstone Country

 - Seeing distant animals (such as gray wolves) with the naked eye can sometimes be challenging.
 Utilize binoculars or a spotting scope.

-- For superior wolf watching, go with a small group.
+- For superior wolf watching, go with a small group, rather than a big tour.
 The ability to be still and quiet in the presence of wildlife will greatly improve your chances of having an intimate wildlife encounter.
 Another advantage of a small group is the ability to jump back in the vehicle and move quickly to areas where wildlife has recently been spotted.

 - Savor the exhilaration that comes from searching for these majestic predators on some of our nation’s most treasured public lands.
 Feel chills travel up your spine when you hear a wolf howl in the distance.

-Spending time in this majestic, snow-cloaked landscape—with ice crystals dangling from tree branches, steaming geysers rising from the Earth, and stone monoliths rising high into a clear, blue sky—delivers an undeniable dose of magic that will feed your spirit for years to come.
+Spending time in this majestic, snow-cloaked landscape—with ice crystals dangling from tree branches, steaming geysers rising from the Earth, and stone monoliths soaring into a clear blue sky—delivers an undeniable dose of magic that will feed your spirit for years to come.
 Discover the winter wonders of Yellowstone on this rare winter wildlife safari and see for yourself!